 - Emphasis on dual diagnosis treatment

-- Long-term programs with an emphasis on lifelong sobriety
+- Extended care programs in OR with an emphasis on lifelong sobriety

 - Extensive amenities program for fitness and fulfillment

 How to Quit Opiates for the Long Term

 Recovery doesn’t end the day patients leave rehab.
 In order to quit opiates for the long term, patients need to understand and address relapse.
 Between 40 and 60% of those struggling with a drug addiction will eventually relapse, or begin using drugs again.

 The best rehab centers acknowledge this obstacle and offer relapse prevention programs.
 When patients know how to target the cravings and deal with stress in healthy ways, they can drive down the likelihood of relapsing altogether.